JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Solving with the actual input data was taking way too long.
 I had to implement a faster algorithm.
 I'm just calculation all the distances and then sorting.
 New code is still solving the example correctly, but produces a result of 5292 with the actual input file and AoC says that is too low!

 Taking a break now.
 Probably for a week.

+I did add another example, "example-from-phaul.txt", which, when run with the parameters for 10 passes and product of 3 largest, has the correct results "Part 1 is the three circuit sizes 7, 2, 2 so the answer is 28, and part 2 is 18, 100 so the answer is 1800"